Return to Search Results

 Capacity

 CEREMONY CAPACITY: The Courtyard holds up to 300 seated guests.
-Indoors, The Firehouse holds up to 120 seated guests.
+Indoors, The Firehouse holds up to 120 seated.

 EVENT/RECEPTION CAPACITY: The Courtyard holds up to 300 seated or 500 standing guests.
-Indoors, 7 banquet rooms hold up to 120 seated or 175 standing guests.
+Indoors, 7 banquet rooms hold up to 120 seated or 175 standing.
 Several configurations are available; call for details.

 MEETING CAPACITY: The Firehouse can accommodate up to 200 guests seated theater-style.